Cognitive computer: IBM TrueNorth chip

 TrueNorth was a neuromorphic CMOS integrated circuit produced by IBM in 2014.
 It is a manycore processor network on a chip design, with 4096 cores, each one having 256 programmable simulated neurons for a total of just over a million neurons.
 In turn, each neuron has 256 programmable "synapses" that convey the signals between them.
 Hence, the total number of programmable synapses is just over 268 million (2^{28}).
 Its basic transistor count is 5.4 billion.

-In 2023 Zhejiang University and Alibaba developed Darwin a neuromorphic chip The darwin3 chip was designed around 2023 so it is fairly modern compared to IBM's TrueNorth or Intel's LoihI.
+In 2023 Zhejiang University and Alibaba developed a neuromorphic chip called Darwin3.

 Details

 Memory, computation, and communication are handled in each of the 4096 neurosynaptic cores, TrueNorth circumvents the von Neumann-architecture bottleneck and is very energy-efficient, with IBM claiming a power consumption of 70 milliwatts and a power density that is 1/10,000th of conventional microprocessors.
 The SyNAPSE chip operates at lower temperatures and power because it only draws power necessary for computation.
 Skyrmions have been proposed as models of the synapse on a chip.

 The neurons are emulated using a Linear-Leak Integrate-and-Fire (LLIF) model, a simplification of the leaky integrate-and-fire model.

 According to IBM, it does not have a clock, operates on unary numbers, and computes by counting to a maximum of 19 bits.
 The cores are event-driven by using both synchronous and asynchronous logic, and are interconnected through an asynchronous packet-switched mesh network on chip (NOC).

 IBM developed a new network to program and use TrueNorth.
 It included a simulator, a new programming language, an integrated programming environment, and libraries.
 This lack of backward compatibility with any previous technology (e.g., C++ compilers) poses serious vendor lock-in risks and other adverse consequences that may prevent it from commercialization in the future.